I’ve been getting two questions a lot lately from business owners:

 How to Ask Your Salon Team for Feedback

 Getting feedback from your team is incredibly important.

 Aside from monthly team meetings, I recommend having your stylists or employees fill out an anonymous survey once or twice a year asking:

 - How you can improve within the business

 - How you can be a better leader and owner.

-The simple act of reaching out and asking for feedback on how YOU can improve as a leader shows the type of humility and transparency that most team members will truly appreciate.
+The simple act of reaching out and asking for feedback on how YOU can improve as a leader shows humility and transparency.
+Most team members truly appreciate the effort.